top of page

 Oaxaca Journal was a great find.

-Oliver Sacks is a physician and neurologist best known for the movie/book Awakenings, and the terrific and fascinating book The Man Who Mistook His Wife For A Hat.
+Oliver Sacks is a physician and neurologist best known for the movie/book Awakenings and the terrific and fascinating book The Man Who Mistook His Wife for a Hat.

 I learned there are many more species of fern than I thought, how they reproduce, and the delicate differences between them.
 I also met some interesting people who think outside the box and make connections between life and nature.

-One of those books you pick up, flip open and think, I'd love to read this again!
+One of those books you pick up, flip open, and think, I'd love to read this again!

 A real treat, and a book I'd recommend to anyone who likes travel lit, plants, adventure, and Mexican chocolate.